Wanty5883/Titanfall2/modding/sounds/custom-music.md

 > Origin Games\Titanfall2\r2\media

 {% hint style="danger" %}
 Remember to change LENGHT in the autoexec to the lenght of your video for proper looping.

+Remember to turn down the original lobby music in the settings.
 {% endhint %}

 ## Repacking <a id="repacking"></a>